romanowski/blog/debugging_implicits.md

 REPL command _:javap_
 ------
-_:javap_ command gives us possibility to print various details of bytecode generated by Scala compiler.
+_:javap_ command gives us possibility to print various details of the bytecode generated by Scala compiler.
 Let's try to use it to check what happens inside _sorted_:

 ```scala
 scala> def sortedList = list.sorted